Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Introduction

-We propose a Generative Transfer Learning (GTL) framework to facilitate knowledge transfer between unimodal and multi-modal data.
-In the GTL framework, we posit that the latent concepts underlying target objects consist of two components: (1) an intrinsic concept that captures the core characteristic shared across modalities, and (2) an in-modality disturbance that accounts for variations unique to each modality.
-Our approach aims to estimate these latent components and encode the relationships between the intrinsic concepts and visual content.
-By disentangling the intrinsic concepts from the in-modality disturbances, the GTL framework enables adapting to multi-modal data while preserving the transferable relationships learned from unimodal data, thereby improving both adaptability and accuracy across various modalities.
+To this end, we propose a Generative Transfer Learning (GTL) framework to facilitate knowledge transfer between unimodal and multi-modal data.
+In the GTL framework, we posit that the latent concepts underlying target objects consist of two components: (1) the intrinsic concept that captures the core characteristic transferable across modalities, and (2) the in-modality disturbance that accounts for variations unique to each modality.
+GTL aims to estimate these latent components and encode the relationships between the intrinsic concepts and visual content.
+Unlike existing methods that typically focus on modal adaptation~\cite{luo2023closer, ma2024cross} or invariant feature extraction~\cite{zhou2023revisiting, fu2023styleadv} which fail to jointly model both variant and invariant components within a unified generative framework, GTL explicitly model the invariant components to be effectively transferred across modalities and the variant components to be adapted to specific modality characteristics, much like human cognitive processes.

 Within the GTL framework, our methodology consists of a two-stage training process.
 In the first stage, the {\bf generative learning stage}, the model learns latent concepts label-free, relying solely on pre-trained visual representations.
 This stage focuses on capturing the intrinsic concept and the variations in visual content across modalities, ensuring that the learned relationship between the latent concept and visual content is robust and transferable.
 In the second stage, the {\bf recognition stage}, the backbone network is frozen, and a separate classifier is trained on top of the learned latent intrinsic concepts to perform label prediction.
-This two-stage framework enables the model to disentangle intrinsic visual concepts from in-modality disturbances, facilitating effective recognition across visual modalities.